Githelp-support/githelp/README.md

   developers would prefer to be compensated, and would be willing to spend more time on support if there was a compensation in place.
 - **Community Focus:** Help out the open source projects you like and give back to community, in a more sustainable way, where your efforts are being compensated.
-- **Clear and Transparent tickets:** Details about help wanted easily summarised in a concrete and structured way.
+- **Clear and Transparent Tickets:** Details about help wanted easily summarised in a concrete and structured way.

 ## Get Started in Minutes